robotick-labs/robotick-engine/docs/design/tdd_composition_workloads.md

 - **Slower children** are allowed — they will be called only when their individual tick interval has elapsed.
 - **Faster children are not allowed** — their tick opportunity is limited to the group’s cadence.
 - Only **root workloads** can own a tick loop.
 All child groups are ticked by their parent.
+- Each workload instance must belong to exactly one parent group or the Engine's root.
+This is enforced at setup.
+Adding a workload to multiple groups (even across threads) is a configuration error.

 ---